Top of Page

 You and your student can get help from a FAFSA expert at a financial aid workshop at your student's school.
 Bring the completed FAFSA worksheet so you can ask specific questions relating to your application.
 Ask your student's counselor for FAFSA workshop dates and times.

-Free Financial Aid and FAFSA Completion Workshops in English or Spanish are offered across Illinois through the Illinois Student Assistance Commission (ISAC), the financial aid agency in the State of Illinois.
+Free Financial Aid and FAFSA Completion Workshops in English or Spanish are also offered across Illinois through the Illinois Student Assistance Commission (ISAC), the financial aid agency in the State of Illinois.

 Different Ways to Submit the FAFSA